Motorbike Taxis in Delhi

 Informal housing settlement in Kolkata, India

 However, although the number of people who count as middle or upper class is growing, there were still approximately 170 million people in 2022 who had to get by on the equivalent of less than 2.15 US dollars a day.
-The COVID-19 pandemic and its consequences have caused a renewed increase in unemployment and poverty, especially among disadvantaged groups.
+The COVID-19 pandemic and its consequences have slowed the progress of poverty alleviation.

 German development cooperation with India